ContextPilot: Fast Long-Context Inference via Context Reuse: Evaluation

 \mypar{Multi-session, multi-turn RAG} We evaluate the combined multi-session and multi-turn scenario under real-world deployment using Qwen3-4B-Instruct-2507 on H100 GPUs, varying concurrency from 2 to 32 sessions.

-\autoref{tab:ttft-sessions} shows that \textsc{RAGBoost} achieves the lowest TTFT at all concurrency levels by ordering contexts to maximize prefix overlap.
+\autoref{tab:ttft-sessions} shows that \textsc{ContextPilot} achieves the lowest TTFT at all concurrency levels by aligning contexts with the prefix cache.
 At 2 sessions, it delivers 3.38×, 1.92×, and 1.67× speedups over LMCache, RadixCache, and CacheBlend, respectively; at 32 sessions, the gains remain substantial at 2.65×, 1.49×, and 1.20×.
-These consistent improvements demonstrate that \textsc{RAGBoost}’s context ordering effectively maintains prefix overlap as concurrent, diverse queries scale, while baselines suffer from cache thrashing and redundant recomputation.
+These improvements confirm that context alignment maintains prefix overlap as concurrency scales.

-\mypar{Agentic AI applications with RAG} We evaluate \textsc{RAGBoost} within the agentic AI framework \emph{Chain-of-Agent (CoA)}~\cite{zhang2024chain}, which mitigates long-context limitations by coordinating multiple specialized agents through natural-language communication.
-Each worker agent handles a document segment for localized reasoning, while a manager agent aggregates their intermediate results into a final answer.

-\textsc{RAGBoost} enhances CoA through agent-aware routing.
-In multi-session settings, when documents appear in multiple queries, they are routed to the agent that processed them before, enabling KV-cache reuse.
-In multi-turn conversations, repeated documents are deduplicated, and location hints direct agents to prior content, eliminating redundant prefilling while preserving CoA’s distributed reasoning.